America's Got Talent season 7: Season overview

 Auditions for the seventh season's competition took place during Winter until mid-Spring 2012, with the main auditions being filmed in New York, Los Angeles, Tampa Bay, Austin, St. Louis and San Francisco.
-Additional auditions were held in Washington, D.C. and Charlotte, but were not filmed.
+Additional auditions were held in Washington, D.C., and Charlotte, but were not filmed.

-Following the conclusion of the sixth season's broadcast, Piers Morgan began contemplating his involvement with America's Got Talent, due to his increasing work schedule on other projects by that time.
+After the conclusion of the sixth season's broadcast, Piers Morgan began contemplating his involvement with America's Got Talent, due to his increasing work schedule on other projects by that time.
 In November 2011, despite having signed a three-year contract the previous year, Morgan quit the show in order to focus on his commitment to producing Piers Morgan Tonight for CNN.
-Due to his Morgan's departure, radio personality Howard Stern was chosen to replace him in December.
+Due to Morgan's departure, radio personality Howard Stern was chosen to replace him in December.
 Since Stern had commitments to his SiriusXM radio show in New York that he could not abandon, filming of the live rounds moved from Los Angeles, opting for using the New Jersey Performing Arts Center in Newark, New Jersey.
 However, Stern was able to handle the involvement of the "Vegas Verdicts" segment without any issue.

 While the use of the Performing Arts Center meant that audiences attending live rounds could be much larger than in previous years, the change in venue also allowed executive producer Simon Cowell to have the program undergo a significant "top-to-bottom makeover" of its presentation.
 Among these included new graphics, a new intro and a new theme song for America's Got Talent, along with an update to set pieces.
 A significant change was the appearance of the judges' desk, which was re-modeled to appear similar in design to that used on Britain's Got Talent.
 In addition to these changes, the 2012 Summer Olympics was taken into consideration, since the sporting event would receive live coverage from the network.
 Episode scheduling had to include a two-week hiatus between July 27 until August 12, as to avoid America's Got Talent clashing with its live broadcast.

 Of the participants who auditioned for this season, sixty-two secured a place in the six live quarter-finals, with twelve in each round.
 The sixth quarter-final consisted of two participants selected from those that failed to reach the live rounds, along with ten quarter-finalists that had been eliminated in their respective rounds.
 About twenty-three quarter-finalists advanced and were split between the two semi-finals, with an additional semi-finalist being added in at the last minute.
 Six semi-finalists secured a place in the finals, which consisted of a single stage and not multiple rounds as in previous seasons.
 The following below lists the results of each participant's overall performance in this season: